-Comp onent Description (1) Λ Security cable slot Attaches an optional security cable to the computer. • NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-(3) ss← USB 3.x SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(4) O Audio-out (headphone)/Audio-in (microphone) combo jack (select products only) Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Comp onent Description (1) ss <- -4 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
+(2) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
 To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation. - or - Select the Start button, select HP, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(5) SC Smart card reader Supports optional smart cards.
-(6) Optical drive (select products only) Depending on your computer model, reads an optical disc or reads and writes to an optical disc.
-(7) Optical drive light (select products only) On: The optical drive is in use.
-Off: The optical drive is not in use.
-(8) Optical drive eject button (select products only) Releases the optical drive disc tray.
+(3) ம Power button When the computer is off, press the button to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep.
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
+CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
+If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
+To learn more about your power settings, see your power options.
+A Right-click the Power meter icon and then select Power Options.